 Research Facilities and Resources

 - Laboratory Facilities.
 All faculty have individual laboratory space on campus.
-Most of the behavioral research with nonclinical adult human subjects is conducted in laboratory suites in Wilson Hall or in the Hobbs Lab.
+Most of the behavioral research with nonclinical adult human subjects is conducted in laboratory suites in Wilson Hall.
 These laboratories include computer stimulus presentation and response collection capabilities, a vast array of computers for data analysis and computational modeling, and specialized research equipment (including several eyetracking systems, optics benches, acoustical analysis systems, acoustically dampened testing environments, and various kinds of custom experimental hardware and electronics).
-Research with special populations is conducted in laboratories at Wilson Hall and at other laboratories in the Vanderbilt Kennedy Center, Hobbs Lab, and at the Medical Center.
-Research using functional brain imaging is conducted in the Institute for Imaging Science, a short walk from Wilson, Jesup, and Hobbs.
+Research with special populations is conducted in laboratories at Wilson Hall and at other laboratories in the Vanderbilt Kennedy Center, and at the Medical Center.
+Research using functional brain imaging is conducted in the Institute for Imaging Science, a short walk from Wilson Hall.
 Research using Near Infrared Spectroscopy and Positron Emission Tomography is conducted in specialized laboratory space in the Medical Center.
 Research with animals is conducted in a secure facility on the ground floor of Wilson Hall which includes animal housing quarters, laboratories with extensive computer, physiological monitoring, and stimulus presentation equipment, and an aseptic surgical suite.
-All laboratories are located on the main Vanderbilt campus, the Peabody campus at Vanderbilt, and the Vanderbilt Medical Center and all are within ten minutes walking distance of one another.
+All laboratories are located on the main Vanderbilt campus and the Vanderbilt Medical Center and all are within ten minutes walking distance of one another.